 Despite the popularity of natural medicine, there is a lot of confusion around what naturopathic medicine is and how naturopathic doctors practice.
 Below we will address some common myths and misunderstandings about naturopathic medicine.

-One of the most common questions we get is, “Can I earn my naturopathic degree online?”
-The answer is “No.” Graduating from an online naturopathic medical program does not confer eligibility for licensure or as a naturopathic doctor in any jurisdiction that formally recognizes NDs.
+One of the most common questions we get is if you can complete your naturopathic medical education online.
+The answer is no. Graduating from an online naturopathic medical program does not confer eligibility for licensure or as a naturopathic doctor in any jurisdiction that formally recognizes naturopathic doctors.
 Jurisdictions that regulate naturopathic doctors require completion of an accredited, in-residence, doctoral level program that includes hands-on, supervised, clinical training.
 Furthermore, graduates of online programs are neither qualified nor eligible to sit for the Naturopathic Physicians Licensing Examinations (NPLEX), the passage of which is also a requirement for regulation.

 Myth #3: Naturopathic doctors are anti-drug/anti-pharmaceuticals.